philippmao/iSDX/examples/test-ms/README.md

 $ sleep 1
 ```

 The BGP relay is based on ExaBGP and is similar to a BGP route server in terms of establishing peering sessions with the border routers.
 Unlike a route server, it does not perform any route selection.
 Instead, it multiplexes all BGP routes to the participant controllers.
+It also starts swift processes for the participants

 #### pctrl (Participant SDN Controller)
 ```bash